o3de/o3de.org/content/docs/user-guide/welcome/setup/perforce-plugin.md

 ---
-description: ' How to configure the Perforce Plugin to use Perforce as the source control solution to use with Lumberyard. '
+description: ' How to configure the Perforce Plugin to use Perforce as the source control solution to use with O3DE. '
-title: Using the Perforce Plugin with Lumberyard
+title: Using the Perforce Plugin with O3DE
 ---
-# Using the Perforce Plugin with Lumberyard {#setting-up-lumberyard-perforce-plugin}
+# Using the Perforce Plugin with O3DE {#setting-up-lumberyard-perforce-plugin}

-Lumberyard integrates with Perforce as a source control solution\.
+O3DE integrates with Perforce as a source control solution\.
 The engine uses the `p4 set` command to configure settings, and the Perforce visual client \(P4V\) to selectively sync and submit changed assets\.

-You can use the **Perforce Settings** dialog box to configure how Lumberyard connects to Perforce\.
+You can use the **Perforce Settings** dialog box to configure how O3DE connects to Perforce\.
 The following settings are cached and populated when the dialog box opens:
 + **Server** \(`P4PORT`\)
 + **User** \(`P4USER`\)
 + **Workspace** \(`P4CLIENT`\)